Co-founders

 Communication How will you jointly communicate the departure to investors, employees, and customers?

 Future references What will your cofounder say about you when asked?
-(This matters more than people think.)

 What If There's No Cofounder Agreement?

-If you never signed a formal operating or shareholder agreement, you're essentially negotiating from scratch.
+If you never signed a formal operating or shareholder agreement, you're negotiating from scratch.
 This is stressful but also means there are fewer constraints on what's possible.
 The downside: without a written framework, these conversations can spiral into arguments about who contributed what, who deserves what, and whose idea the company really was.

 Get a Lawyer, Even If You Like Your Cofounder